 If you’re looking for a good, affordable meal on the go, then look no further than The Submarine.
 This sandwich shop offers made-to-order sandwiches and salads.
 The ingredients are both locally sourced and very fresh and they also offer generous portion sizes making it great value for money!
 It’s located right in the centre of the city and it is a favourite place with both locals and tourists alike.

 If you’re looking for a fine dining experience in Valletta without seriously breaking the bank, look no further than Rampila.
 This restaurant serves absolutely fantastic local fare in an intimate and romantic setting.
-They have a lovely roof terrace that allows for great views from the city walls and their wine list is also quite impressive.
-We enjoyed a wonderful meal of beef carpaccio, fresh mussels, lampuki, and octopus in garlic.
-We finished it with a divine tiramisu and some wonderful limoncello.
+They have a lovely roof terrace that allows for great views of the nearby City Gate and their wine list is also quite impressive.
 We cannot recommend this restaurant more.

 Where to Stay in Valletta

-Domus Zamittello Hotel — This hotel, located in the heart of Valletta and within a stone’s throw of the beautiful Upper Barrakka Garden, is a fantastic place to rest your head in the Maltese capital.
+Domus Zamittello Hotel – This hotel, located in the heart of Valletta and within a stone’s throw of the beautiful Upper Barrakka Garden, is a fantastic place to rest your head in the Maltese capital.
 They have a number of spacious and comfortable rooms available, a free breakfast included, and a helpful staff to ensure you have a great visit.
-Click here to see their latest prices
+Click here to check availability

-The Saint John — This hotel is the perfect place to stay in you have a higher budget and are looking for a bit of luxury on your trip to Malta.
+The Saint John – This hotel is the perfect place to stay in you have a higher budget and are looking for a bit of luxury on your trip to Malta.
 Excellently located in Valletta, they have a number of wonderful, air-conditioned rooms on offer, fantastic facilities, and 24-hour reception.
-Click here to see their latest prices
+Click here to check availability

 Not quite what you’re looking for?
 Click here to browse other hotels in Valletta!